What makes TorchLight one of the Washington, D.C. region’s leading marketing and communications recruiting firms? Our people.

 Heather holds a Bachelor of Business Administration from Western Michigan University, with a marketing major and communications minor.
 She also has a Master of Management International MBA from the University of Phoenix and is a certified facilitator/trainer in employer diversity and inclusion.

-As Director of Enterprise Business Development, Stephanie brings TorchLight’s expertise to the enterprise market, developing strategies and relationships to help Fortune 5000 companies operating in the D.C. metro area with their full-time permanent and contract staffing needs.
+As Vice President of Business Development and Account Management, Stephanie brings TorchLight’s expertise to the enterprise market, developing strategies and relationships to help Fortune 5000 companies operating in the D.C. metro area with their full-time permanent and contract staffing needs.
 She thrives on helping companies create great teams with great people to meet the dynamic, rapidly changing needs of today’s marketing world.

 Prior to joining TorchLight, Stephanie spent more than a dozen years in the recruiting and staffing industry, most recently as Managing Director of SHIFT Recruiting and Strategic Account Manager of Profiles, both in Baltimore.
 She began her career in development and fundraising for two Baltimore nonprofits: Port Discovery – The Children’s Museum and Center Stage.